DC Logo

 What is DC Comics?

 DC Comics is a comic book publisher, a subsidiary of Warner Bros.
 Discovery, and a division of DC Entertainment.
-It has been involved in creative work since 1937 when legendary heroes like Wonder Woman, Batman, Superman, Green Lantern, and others first appeared in its publications.
-The company itself was founded earlier in 1934 under the name National Comics Publications.
+It has been involved in creative work since 1937, when its publications first featured legendary heroes such as Wonder Woman, Batman, Superman, Green Lantern, and others.
+The company itself was founded in 1934 as National Comics Publications.

 1940 – 1942